 Fisch said EMC will likely win back some high-end market share from Hitachi and IBM with the DMX series.

 The Symmetrix DMX800 is a rack-mounted system that can scale to 16 front-end ports.
 It features up to 17.5 TB of capacity and from 4 to 32 GB of cache.
-EMC said the Direct Matrix architecture has allowed the DMX800 to fit in
+EMC said the Direct Matrix architecture has allowed the DMX800 to fit in smaller, more cost-effective modular increments.

 The Symmetrix DMX1000 is a single-bay integrated system that scales to 48 front-end ports, from 3.5 to 21 TB of capacity and from 4 to 64 GB of cache.